holographxyz/holograph/README.md

 </p>

 <br />
+<h2 align="center">Holograph is an omnichain tokenization protocol</h2>

-Holograph provides developers with the flexibility to create a diverse range of tokens, from standard fungible and non-fungible tokens to custom tokens for unique use cases.
-It also enables the seamless expansion of existing tokens across different chains.
-With the Holograph SDK, developers can efficiently create, deploy, mint, and bridge omnichain tokens, facilitating the integration of these mechanisms into their own applications.
+Holograph offers developers the flexibility to create a wide variety of tokens, including standard fungible and non-fungible tokens, as well as custom tokens for specialized use cases.
+It also allows for the seamless expansion of tokens across multiple chains.
+Using Holograph SDK, developers can efficiently create, deploy, mint, and bridge omnichain tokens, making it easy to integrate these capabilities into any application.

 ## Table of contents